 The traditional dress of Punjab that was worn during the Mughal regime by men is known as jama.
-It’s a flared up piece of cloth which is tight from the torso.
+It’s a flared-up piece of cloth that is tight from the torso.

 Adorned by men, this long piece flares up like a skirt at the ankle or the knees.

 The jama is usually paired with a turban to reflect the royalty and it goes very well with the majestic nature of the kings.
 Originally meant for men, now, you’ll also find women wearing jama along with tight-fitting pajamas.